 - Social Fund Benefits

-Housing benefit changes will start from April 2013.
+Housing Benefit changed from 1st April 2013.

 What is Housing Benefit?

 Housing Benefit helps you pay your rent if you are on a low income.
 The amount of housing benefit due to you is worked out by looking at:

 - How much money you have coming in.

 - Your personal circumstances and the amount of rent you have to pay.